Podcast: Download

 For example, if your mind starts to think, “Oh, I don’t want to show up.
 I don’t want to study.
 I’m too tired,” the mental toughness you develop through a consistent practice of cold showers will bleed over into other aspects of your life.

 If nothing else, a cold shower will help wake you up if you feel groggy from studying for long hours.
+To this day, I either hop in the ocean or take a cold shower before my study sessions if I’m feeling foggy or resistant.

 It may not seem like it’s related to your body, but spending time with other people creates chemicals in your brain.